jpflandrs/MSGlimpse/README.md

 # Multi Sequences Glimpse

-This is the rapide viewer used in  [PkXplore](https://github.com/jpflandrs/PkXplore).
+This is a rapid multi-sequences viewer developped initialy for [PkXplore](https://github.com/jpflandrs/PkXplore).

 # What is done